Aeroluna/Vivify/README.md

 When referencing an asset's file path in an event, remember to write in all lower case.
 You can use the above Asset Bundle Browser tool to see the path of specific assets.

-By default when Vivify will check against a checksum when loading an asset bundle, but this checksum check can be disabled by enabling debug mode using the "-aerolunaisthebestmodder" launch parameter.
+By default, when Vivify will check against a checksum when loading an asset bundle, but this checksum check can be disabled by enabling debug mode using the "-aerolunaisthebestmodder" launch parameter.
 You can add the checksum to the map by using the `"_assetBundle"` field in the info.dat.